Tomatsuppe11211/Tomatsuppe11211/README.md

 ## Hi there 👋

+I am Marcos and i study front-end-development.
+My focus is on improving my coding abilities, but also have some fun doing so in the progress.
+Not all my work is published as i ams till trying things out, but the ones i believe is worth watching, will be published

+On the side i am working in a school and i have a passion for gaming and pokemon

 <!--
 **Tomatsuppe11211/Tomatsuppe11211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.